prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ## Goals

-* Prometheus can efficiently parse Created Timestamps without peeking forward.
+* Prometheus can parse Created Timestamps without holding state between lines.
 * OpenMetrics has an updated specification with a clear and precise syntax.

 ### Audience